 Data and Methods

 We address our research question by leveraging a novel source of data: U.S. nonprofit tax returns (i.e., the Form 990).
 The Form 990 contains an immense amount of data on nonprofits, including: location, mission statement, programming activities, and a detailed set of financial data like executive compensation, revenues, and expenses.
-In 2016, the IRS made electronically available 1.3 million e-filed tax returns from 2010 through 2016 (about 60 to 65% of all filings).
+In 2016, the IRS made 1.3 million e-filed tax returns from 2010 through 2016 electronically available (about 60 to 65% of all filings).
 After initially housing these data on Amazon Web Services, the IRS moved the data to their own website in 2022 where the data are continuously updated.
 Before this release, these forms were still publicly available but primarily accessible as PDF documents.
 Curating these disparate forms into a single dataset of scale required significant investment.
 This barrier greatly hindered Form 990 utilization within academic research.
 Greater data accessibility, though, is now igniting new innovations for understanding U.S. nonprofit organizations and their social consequences (Velasco and Paxton 2022; Paxton, Velasco, and Ressler 2020).

 These data do contain two notable exclusions.
 First, only nonprofits with gross receipts over $200,000 are required to submit the full Form 990 that includes a supplementary schedule inquiring about foreign expenses.
 While nonprofits with less than $200,000 in gross receipts can volunteer this information, they are not required to do so.
 Additionally, the IRS only began requiring information on foreign expenses in 2008.
 Second, Forms 990 exclude an important type of anti-LGBT+ actor: churches.
 These tax-exempt entities are not required to disclose financial information to the federal government.
 Understanding the financial role of churches, then, requires a separate investigation utilizing alternative sources of data.
 The ability of churches to evade financial disclosure has additional consequences for the present study as some anti-LGBT+ organizations within our sample change their registration from nonprofits to churches (e.g., Billy Graham Evangelistic Association, Family Research Council).
 Changing tax-exempt designation suddenly removes these organizations’ financial data despite their anti-LGBT+ work continuing.
 Due to changes in registration being public record, we also separately collect this data from the IRS to assess the frequency of registration changes.
 We discuss potential implications for our findings below.
 So, although our analysis is the first large-N investigation into foreign expenses by anti-LGBT+ organizations, our results are only generalizable to this set of nonprofit organizations within the U.S.